Luv2C0d3/funascii/README.md

          (rename-out [interpreter-mod #%module-begin]))

 ```
-> Note: Don't get confused!
-The `#%module-begin` is needed for the expander, but it will need to have access to the `interpret-drawing` function to feed the input syntax object into.
+> Note: Don't get confused by The `#%module-begin` above as that is needed for the expander in any language.
+The expander will need to have visibility to the `interpret-drawing` function to feed the input syntax object into it.

 ## Further inspecting the differences between interpretation and compilation
-It's possible to see even in more detail the difference between interpretation and compilation by looking at the resulting racket core syntax for each language.
+It's possible to see even in more detail the difference between interpretation and compilation by looking at the resulting [racket fully expanded syntax](https://docs.racket-lang.org/reference/syntax-model.html#%28part._fully-expanded%29) for each language.
 In order to do that, you can use the function expand directly.
-For your convenience I have included a little program in the utilities folder for exactly that purpose.
+For your convenience I have included a little program in the utilities folder for that purpose.
 You use it by running from the project folder this line:
 ```bash
 $ racket utilities/test-expand.rkt
 ```